weller0246/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/upgrade_process_check.markdown

-If an upgrade process class only contains calls to the methods `alterColumnName`, `alterColumnType`, `alterTableAddColumn` and/or `alterTableDropColumn`, no need to create the upgrade process class and replace it by inline calls to the `UpgradeProcessFactory` class in the registry class.
+If an upgrade process class only contains calls to the methods `alterColumnName`, `alterColumnType`, `alterTableAddColumn` and/or `alterTableDropColumn`, no need to create the upgrade process class and replace it by inline calls to the `UpgradeProcessFactory` class in the registrator class.

 ### Examples